 Bob Morris, President/CEO

-Laurent Meilleur is currently serving as vice president strategic accounts and EMEA sales.
+Laurent Meilleur is currently serving as vice president of sales.
 Before assuming his current position, Laurent led the company’s regional sales and business development efforts since joining DDC-I in September of 2007.
 Laurent brings more than 30 years of sales and marketing leadership and engineering experience in the embedded industry to DDC-I.

 Prior to working for DDC-I, Laurent was responsible for developing new tier 1 accounts for applications ranging from avionics to communications systems at LynuxWorks.
 Prior to LynuxWorks, Laurent held senior management, sales and business development positions at Mizar, RTWare, Matrix and other embedded hardware and software companies.
 Laurent started his career in engineering positions with United Technologies – Mostek division.